General Instructions for Surface Preparation of Concrete Substrates for Application of a Polymer Floor Coating or Overlay System

 Related: Cleaning Your Epoxy Floor

-What to Check For Before Application
+What to Check Before Applying Epoxy Coating

 Contaminants

-Newly placed Portland cement concrete is designed to develop its full design strength typically in 28 days, at which time a polymer system can be applied.
+Newly placed Portland cement concrete is designed to develop its full strength typically in 28 days, at which time a polymer system can be applied.
 A light steel troweled finish produced with minimal surface working is most desirable.
-Existing concrete should be structurally sound and void of and detrimental materials and any surface contaminants.

 Unstable Ground